apache/shenyu-website/content/en/projects/soul/http-proxy/index.md

 # Any questions, pls join the group and we can talk about it.

 ```
-* then you can visit, very easy and simple.
+* Then you can visit, very easy and simple.